 Seminars & Workshops

-International scholars with expertise from a variety of international perspectives are invited to speak at SSA throughout the academic year.
+International scholars with expertise from a variety of international perspectives are invited to speak at the Crown Family School throughout the academic year.
 These scholars are in addition to the numerous speakers that are invited to University and to other units.
 To view the entire calendar of University events, click here.

-SSA offers two intensive multi-week, study-abroad programs.
+The Crown Family School offers two intensive, multi-week study-abroad programs.
 The first is focused on urban poverty and community practice in India in collaboration with the Tata Institute of the Social Sciences Centre for Community Organization and Development Practice in Mumbai.
-The second program is focused on urbanization, migration, and poverty and is in collaboration with the Hong Kong Polytechnic University’s Department of Applied Social Sciences in Hong Kong.
-Applications for both programs are accepted in the spring.
+The second program is focused on urbanization, migration, and poverty and is in collaboration with the Hong Kong Polytechnic University’s Department of Applied Social Sciences in Hong Kong and Peking University's Department of Sociology.
+Applications for both programs are accepted in the spring quarter.